6 Ways to Make Product Improvements That Everybody Loves

 Chatbot

-One of the recent product improvements at HelpCrunch is our chatbot functionality.
+One of the recent improvements at HelpCrunch is our chatbot functionality.
 It’s a relatively new and really long-awaited upgrade.
-As automation is an important part of online business, we wanted to provide our clients with more opportunities for that when they use HelpCrunch.
+As automation is an important part of online business, we wanted to provide our clients with more opportunities when they use HelpCrunch.

 We went the extra mile and gathered our existing clients’ feature requests.
 Plus, we’ve done comparative research on our competitors and analyzed the market.
-After that, we reached the conclusion that chatbot improvement was really worth it.
+After that, we concluded that chatbot improvement was worth it.

 Our chatbot is a reactive (for now) bot that allows businesses to handle frequently asked questions, qualify leads, collect contact information, and much more.
 Users can leverage one of the carefully prepared chatbot templates or create their own bot flow from scratch.

-Besides, we offer a visual no-code chatbot builder which makes it super easy to create and edit various chatbot scenarios.
-Just come up with an idea of how you want your bot to communicate with users, add bot steps, and then click Launch.
+Besides, we offer a visual no-code chatbot builder, which makes it super easy to create and edit various chatbot scenarios.
+Just imagine how you want your bot to communicate with users, add bot steps, and then click Launch.

-When you think that product improvement is finished, you don’t just want to see the number of features your team pushed to production, but to know how these new features moved the needle for your business.
+When you think that improvement is finished, you don’t just want to see the number of features your team pushed to production but to know how these new features moved the needle for your business.

-Catching the purpose of what your improvements are meant to bring, having the right metrics, and being armed with customer feedback is a formula for success.
-It’s also vital to gather a team that is ready to produce a product that will be beneficial for customers.
-At the end of the day, you strive for delivering value and keeping them happy.
-Sign up for HelpCrunch and make your product improvements using advanced tools.
+Catching the purpose of what your potential improvements are meant to bring, having the right metrics, and being armed with user feedback is a formula for success.
+It’s also vital to gather a team ready to produce a product that will benefit people.
+At the end of the day, you strive to deliver value and keep customers happy.
+Sign up for HelpCrunch and make your improvements using advanced tools.